Luxury Memory Care in Santa Rosa

 A home setting isn’t always the best place for the specialized care and round-the-clock supervision that a person with Alzheimer’s or other type of dementia needs.
 Our memory care neighborhood is a safe area designed specifically for the needs of our residents.
 Suites, common areas and outdoor spaces support residents’ feelings of independence, while giving families peace of mind that their loved one is always secure.

 Seniors at home may be isolated and have fewer opportunities to interact with others and participate in activities.
 Their nutrition may also be negatively affected.
 At Arbol Residences, residents enjoy an open concept dining room, kitchen and living room area that encourages socializing.
 There’s also an arts and crafts room and individualized social, cultural and educational events that keep each person engaged.
 An inviting country kitchen is a gathering place for family-style dining, and meals are prepared by a gourmet chef using the freshest local ingredients.

 With in-home care, your family is responsible for overseeing an outside caregiver.
 This includes ensuring that the caregiver shows up when needed, can be trusted with their loved one and is able to cope in case of an emergency.
 A dementia care community is staffed around the clock with highly trained and skilled caregivers, and a nurse on-site.
 Staff members must not only pass stringent hiring protocols and background checks in order to join our team; most of all, they must possess genuine compassion and empathy for the seniors they serve.

 What is the cost of memory care?

-Our memory care program features all-inclusive pricing, no matter the level of care or stage of dementia.
+Our dementia care program features all-inclusive pricing, no matter the level of care or stage of dementia.
 Families of loved ones are responsible for incontinence products and medication co-pays.

 Will long-term care insurance help cover the cost of memory care?